wesql/wescale/doc/vitess/OnlineDDLScheduler.md

 ## Cross tablet VReplication migrations

 VReplication is more capable than `gh-ost` and `pt-osc`, since it tracks its state transactionally in the same database server as the migration/ghost table.
 This means a stream can automatically recover after e.g. a failover.
-The new `primary` tablet has all the information in `_vt.vreplication`, `_vt.copy_state` to keep on running the stream.
+The new `primary` tablet has all the information in `mysql.vreplication`, `mysql.copy_state` to keep on running the stream.

 The scheduler supports that.
 It is able to identify a stream which started with a previous tablet, and is able to take ownership of such a stream.
 Because VReplication will recover/resume a stream independently of the scheduler, the scheduler will then implicitly find that the stream is _running_ and be able to assert its _liveness_.